Critical Risk →

 Bulk delete multiple Kibana saved objects by type and ID.
 This is a destructive operation that permanently removes saved objects (dashboard, visualization, index-pattern, search, config, lens, map, tag, canvas-workpad, canvas-element, etc.).
 WARNING: Deleted objects cannot be recovered.
 Use with ...

 AI agents may call vl_bulk_delete_saved_objects to permanently remove or destroy resources in Kibana.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call vl_bulk_delete_saved_objects in a loop, permanently destroying resources in Kibana.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.